collinskatie/structured_flexible_and_robust/Part_I/README.md

 ## Analysis

 Statistical analyses are included in the `analysis` subfolder.
-MEGAN ADD INFO HERE, PLEASE
+The analysis code for `plans` is in `plans.R` and for `explanations` is in `explanations.R`.

+Use RStudio and R version 4.0.2 to run the analysis code.

 We include auxillary fine-grained exploratory analyses that we ran; for instance, extracting all human- and LLM-generated plans and explanations which achieved a mean rating > 6 (on a 1-7 scale), in the `good-` text files -- and all generations achieving a mean rating < 2 in the `bad-` files.
 We also generate plots per goal and scenario containing a breakdown of the mean (over >= 3 annotators per) ratings over all stimuli, across conditions -- these data can be found in the `per_stimuli_goodness.pdf` file.